spread-ai/docs-appsmith-fork/docs/reference/widgets/table.md

 It is a number value that is displayed in the table header to inform the user about the total number of records in the table.
 This property is only visible when Server Side Pagination is enabled.

 For instance, you can create a Count query to retrieve the total number of records from your datasource.
-You can then call this query in the **Total Records** property using the, like:
+You can then call this query in the **Total Records** property using the:

 ```js